Foreign domestic workers in Lebanon protest abuses

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 BEIRUT: Hundreds of foreign domestic workers demonstrated in the Lebanese capital Sunday to demand the scrapping of a sponsorship system that they complain leaves them open to abuse from employers.
 Lebanon hosts more than 250,000 registered domestic workers, the vast majority of them women, from countries including Ethiopia, the Philippines and Sri Lanka.
-They are excluded from the labour law, and instead obtain legal residency though their employers' sponsorship under the so-called "kafala" system.
+They are excluded from the labour law, and instead obtain legal residency though their employers´ sponsorship under the so-called "kafala" system.
 The protesters marching in Beirut held up placards reading "No to slavery and yes to justice" and "Stop kafala".
 "We want the cancellation of this system.
-There are employees imprisoned in houses and they need to have days off," Dozossissane, a 29-year-old Ethiopian, told AFP.
+There are employees imprisoned in houses and they need to have days off," Dozossissane, a 29-yearold Ethiopian, told AFP.
 Lebanon's labour ministry introduced a standard contract for domestic workers in 2009, but the forms are often written in Arabic, a language many cannot read.
+Amnesty International last month urged Lebanon to end what it called the "inherently abusive" migration sponsorship system and change the labour law to offer domestic workers more protection.
+A report from the rights group that surveyed 32 domestic workers revealed "alarming patterns of abuse", including physical punishments, humiliating treatment and food deprivation. -- AFP

 BEIRUT: Hundreds of foreign domestic workers demonstrated in the Lebanese capital Sunday to demand the scrapping of a sponsorship system that they complain leaves them open to abuse from employers.
 Lebanon hosts more than 250,000 registered domestic workers, the vast majority of them women, from countries including Ethiopia, the Philippines and Sri Lanka.
-They are excluded from the labour law, and instead obtain legal residency though their employers' sponsorship under the so-called "kafala" system.
+They are excluded from the labour law, and instead obtain legal residency though their employers´ sponsorship under the so-called "kafala" system.
 The protesters marching in Beirut held up placards reading "No to slavery and yes to justice" and "Stop kafala".
 "We want the cancellation of this system.
-There are employees imprisoned in houses and they need to have days off," Dozossissane, a 29-year-old Ethiopian, told AFP.
+There are employees imprisoned in houses and they need to have days off," Dozossissane, a 29-yearold Ethiopian, told AFP.
 Lebanon's labour ministry introduced a standard contract for domestic workers in 2009, but the forms are often written in Arabic, a language many cannot read.
+Amnesty International last month urged Lebanon to end what it called the "inherently abusive" migration sponsorship system and change the labour law to offer domestic workers more protection.
+A report from the rights group that surveyed 32 domestic workers revealed "alarming patterns of abuse", including physical punishments, humiliating treatment and food deprivation. -- AFP